Working for you

 Lawyers’ Fidelity Fund

-New Zealand Law Society maintains the Lawyers' Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
+New Zealand Law Society maintains the Lawyers’ Fidelity Fund for the purposes of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
-Except in certain circumstances specified in the Lawyers & Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.
+Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

 Client care and service

 - Act competently, in a timely way, and in accordance with instructions received and arrangements made.

 - Protect and promote your interests and act for you free from compromising influences or loyalties.

 - Discuss with you your objectives and how they should best be achieved.

 - Provide you with information about the work to be done, who will do it and how the services will be provided.